Battle of Bronkhorstspruit: Battle

-Both Laband and Duxbury settle on 157 British casualties; Laband gives 5 officers and 63 men killed, 4 officers and 85 men wounded; while Duxbury suggests 77 killed and a further 80 wounded.
+Both Laband and Duxbury settle on 157 British casualties; Laband gives 5 officers and 63 men killed, 4 officers and 85 men wounded; Duxbury suggests 77 killed and a further 80 wounded.
 The Boers, in comparison, suffered only light casualties; 1 or 2 killed and 4 or 5 others wounded.
+There is no record of casualty figures for the native African wagoneers; Duxbury supposes that some of them must have been killed and injured, but says that the only mention of them is from a single Boer report, "which says that they ran off as fast as they could."